haglobah/manzanit0.github.io/_posts/2019-08-23-functional-lessons.md

       (do-something-else)))
 ```

-By encapsulating our data sometimes with structs, but when not possible, with functions, we're telling
+By encapsulating our data sometimes with structs (but when not possible, with functions), we're telling
-our consumers how we want them to use our API – we're telling them **"Don't use that property because
+our consumers how we want them to use our API—we're telling them **"Don't use that property because
 tomorrow it might not be there!"**.

 ## Rethinking state